writethedocs/www/docs/conf/australia/2024/sponsors/prospectus.rst

 The **Patron** package highlights your company as a force in the industry and community:

-- Thirteen (13) tickets_
-- Seven (7) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
-- A medium description (750 characters and logo of your company on the conference website
+- Ten (10) tickets_, with additional available to purchase at a discounted rate of $300/ticket.
-- Small logo included in intermission slides and on talk videos
+- Logo included in intermission slides and on talk videos.
+- Logo and description (250 characters) on the conference website.
-- Name included in welcome announcement in email newsletters and social media
+- Logo in conference email promotion.
-- 5 minute sponsored lightning talk on main stage of the conference
+- Display promotional “Swag” items on the conference swag table (provided by sponsor).
+- Dedicated social media post on LinkedIn and Twitter.
-- One newsletter sponsorship (logo & 300 characters) in our newsletter ({{ newsletter_subs }}+ subscribers)
+- Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
-- A logo on all Write the Docs website pages until the end of 2023.
-(30,000 pageviews/mo)
-- A :doc:`small ad </sponsorship/website>` displayed on all non-conferences pages of the Write the Docs website (240x180px, 180 characters, 10,000 pageviews/mo) for 3 months.
+- One email promotion to our conference email list.
+Includes logo and 2 paragraphs of copy

 The **Patron** package costs AUD **{{sponsorship.patron.price}}**.